 Economic Update: Chicago Purchasing Managers Index

-The Chicago Purchasing Managers Index (PMI) for June was reported at 52.9, which was above the consensus expectations for a reading of 52.7.
+The Chicago Purchasing Managers Index (PMI) for October rose slightly to a reading of 49.9, which was below the consensus expectations for a reading of 51.0.

 The Chicago PMI is designed to indicate the health of the manufacturing sector in the region.
 Readings above 50.0 indicate expansion while readings below 50 indicate contraction.